 MULTIPLE DISTRICTS CONVENTION Clubs may send delegates to the multiple districts convention as set forth in the constitution and bylaws of the multiple districts.
 The rules of this convention shall prevail.
 The district may support a hospitality room to be managed by a committee appointed by the district governor.
 The governor shall appoint members to specific committees as required by the MD1 Council of Governors; and conduct the district caucus at the appointed time.

 INTERNATIONAL CONVENTIONS Members may attend the international conventions at their own expense.
 The district chair shall keep the cabinet informed of international convention events and procedures.
-If a Lion is selected as a delegate, the home club may provide a stipend for the delegate(s) but it is not required.
+If a Lion is selected as a delegate, the home club may provide an allowance for the delegate(s) but it is not required.
 The District Governor Elect will attend governors elect school prior to the convention at the expense of Lions International.
 Delegation hotels are selected by International and a deposit is part of the registration form each Lion shall submit.
-International Parade dress is stipulated by the current council of governors.8
+International Parade dress is stipulated by the current council of governors.

 SECTION SIX: FUND RAISERS